borucco/Portfolio-Data/README.md

 # Portfolio
-## BigData Project - Google Cloud - Collab
+## BigQuery Project - Google Cloud - Collab
 Problem Statement:
 We are having issues with keeping employees so we would like a data analyst to help to proactively find employees that are risk.
 Approach: